Lakehead and the Battle of Vimy Ridge | TBPL Research Blog

-On April 9th 1917 the Canadian military began an assault that would solidify themselves as a formidable force for the remainder of the First World War.
-The Battle of Vimy Ridge took place from the 9th to the 12th of April, a battle that marked the first time all four divisions of the Canadian Corps fought alongside each other.
-The battle was a key victory for both the Canadian Military and the Allied forces as Vimy stood as a strategic and tactical advantage to whichever side maintained hold of the ridge.
-Within the Canadian Corps stood soldiers that came from all across the nation, which included those that claimed the Lakehead region as home.
-These men fought as part of the 52nd Battalion in the 3rd Canadian Division, during the fighting the full Canadian Corps had approximately 100,000 strong to push against 3 divisions of the German 6th Army; there were estimated to be 45,000 German soldiers defending the ridge.
+On April 9, 1917 the Canadian military began an assault that would solidify itself as a formidable force for the remainder of the First World War.
+The Battle of Vimy Ridge took place from April 9 - 12, a battle that marked the first time all four divisions of the Canadian Corps fought alongside each other.
+The battle was a key victory for both the Canadian military and the Allied forces, as Vimy stood as a strategic and tactical advantage to whichever side maintained hold of the ridge.
+Within the Canadian Corps stood soldiers who came from all across the nation, which included those who claimed the Lakehead region as home.
+These men fought as part of the 52nd Battalion in the 3rd Canadian Division.
+During the fighting, the full Canadian Corps had approximately 100,000 strong to push against three divisions of the German 6th Army; there were an estimated 45,000 German soldiers defending the ridge.
 Large casualties and wounded were felt on both sides of the front line during the fight.

 After the fighting had ceased, soldiers took to pen and paper and wrote home to their loved ones.
-These men told their tales of the fighting that were published in the Port Arthur News Chronicle and the Fort William Daily Times Journal as stories for people to hear about the front lines from the ones who were experiencing it first hand.
+These men told their tales of the fighting, which were published in the Port Arthur News Chronicle and the Fort William Daily Times Journal, giving people at home a chance to hear about the front lines from those who were experiencing it firsthand.

-With the Battle of Vimy Ridge passing its 109th year since, these letters from soldiers continue to give readers insight on battles won and lost during the war.
-The May 11, 1917 edition of the Port Arthur News Chronicle showcases letters from Vimy Ridge, Lance Corporal J. Sawaskey writes to his Aunt and Uncle, highlighting the operation the Canadian Corps conducted in April.
+The May 11, 1917 edition of the Port Arthur News Chronicle showcases letters from Vimy Ridge.
+Lance Corporal J. Sawaskey writes to his aunt and uncle, highlighting the operation the Canadian Corps conducted in April.
 Private George Singleton writes home as well about the operation and the Canadian Corps victory.
 In these letters we get a sense of the heaviness felt by the soldiers, and the camaraderie they had with one another.
-Based on letters shared we also get insight on how the soldiers felt leading up to the Vimy Ridge operation.
-In addition, we also learn about colloquialisms used by soldiers during the war.
-For instance, soldiers would refer to German soldiers as "Fritz".
+Based on the letters shared, we also get insight into how the soldiers felt leading up to the Vimy Ridge operation.
+We also learn about colloquialisms used by soldiers during the war.
+For instance, soldiers would refer to German soldiers as "Fritz."

 2026 marks the 90th anniversary of the unveiling of the Canadian National Vimy Ridge Memorial.
-King Edward VIII unveiled the memorial on July 27th 1936 at the location of the battle itself, approximately 4 kilometers west of the City of Vimy.
-Attending the unveiling were veterans from Port Arthur and Fort William, one month prior to leaving for Europe the Port Arthur Canadian Legion burned a wreath at the Port Arthur Cenotaph to scatter the ashes at the base of the memorial to honour Port Arthur’s fallen soldiers.
-The memorial, designed by Canadian Walter Seymour, reads the inscription:
+King Edward VIII unveiled the memorial on Sunday, July 26, 1936 at the location of the battle itself, approximately four kilometres west of the City of Vimy.
+Attending the unveiling were veterans from Port Arthur and Fort William.
+One month prior to leaving for Europe, the Port Arthur Canadian Legion lit a wreath at the Port Arthur Cenotaph to collect the ashes and scatter them at the base of the memorial, honouring Port Arthur's fallen soldiers.
+The memorial, designed by Canadian architect Walter Seymour Allward, bears the inscription:

 “To the valour of their Countrymen in the Great War and in memory of their sixty thousand dead this monument is raised by the people of Canada”